flowstake/flowstake.github.io/index.md

 ### Recording .TCX Files from Strava on IPFS:

 #### 1. Generate .TCX Files from Strava:
-Strava provides an API that allows you to fetch activity data, including .TCX files, for individual workouts.
-You would need to authenticate your requests using OAuth 2.0 and then use the appropriate endpoints to download the .TCX files for the desired activities.
+Strava provides an API that allows to fetch activity data, including .TCX files, for individual workouts.
+Requires authentication with requests using OAuth 2.0 and then use the appropriate endpoints to download the .TCX files for the desired activities.

 #### 2. Install IPFS:
-You'll need to install IPFS on your local machine or set up a node on a server.
+Install IPFS on local machine or set up a node on a server.
 IPFS provides instructions for installation and configuration on their website.

 #### 3. Add .TCX Files to IPFS:
-Once you have the .TCX files downloaded, you can add them to IPFS using the **ipfs add** command.
+Once the .TCX files are downloaded, add them to IPFS using the **ipfs add** command.
 This command will generate a unique hash for each file and store it in the IPFS network.

 ```bash
 ipfs add file.tcx